-We cannot address all the challenges that we face and therefore it is important to develop integrated interventions, with other role players, if interventions exist that have been benefitting the communities, we should aim to create awareness of those interventions.
+We cannot address all the challenges that we face and therefore it is important to develop integrated interventions, with other role players, like S.A.P.S, Immigration, NGO"s, etc. If interventions exist that have been benefitting the communities, we should aim to create awareness of those interventions.
 The interventions chosen are based on the crimes identified in the whole area of the Municipality as most concerning.